-3ies [20]
+Figure 3:Doming geometric nonlinearities in a soft magnetic elastomer membrane in the presence of a magnetic field.
+From Raikher et al [20]

 magnetorheological elastomers (SME’s) as the material for membranes in TET absorbers.
 SMEs are elastomers with an additional filler of soft magnetic particles.
 This formulation is then cured in the presence of a magnetic field, aligning the magnetic domains within the material.
 When the cured membrane is again exposed to an external magnetic field, these domains return to their alignment and thus deform the membrane, a characteristic which has been explored by previous researchers [20].
 This doming behaviour comprises a desirable geometric nonlinearity - incorporating the entire membrane.
 It is proposed that their use could allow an external magnetic field to act to modify the response of the TET absorber as part of an active control measure in two ways; by applying damping to the system, and secondly by increasing the geometric nonlinearity of the membrane.

-Figure 3.
-Geometric nonlinearity imposed on a SME membrane.
-From Raikher et al [19]

-4 THIS WORK/OBJECTIVE

-4.1 Ultimately, a membrane with a filler of soft magnetic particles within the elastomer matrix will be used, but this initial test simply aims to show that the dynamics of the membrane can be manipulated with an external magnetic field, and to this end, small neodymium magnets were added to the test samples as added masses.

-Magnets

-Experimental
+4 Experimental work

-Research is at an early stage at the time or writing, and basic tests reproducing CNRS work as a test of the experimental apparatus has been undertaken.
-Some of these results are presented, alongside a discussion of the next steps in the project.

-RIG
+4.1 Method and approaches

-A test apparatus was constructed with the arrangement used by previous researchers [17] [18] [19] taken as a model.
-This comprises a 2m long pipe with, at one end, a loudspeaker attached via a parallelepiped enclosure.
-The other end of the pipe attaches to a sample mounted in a clamp via a coupling volume.
-This acts as a simple one-dimensional acoustic system for tests.
+The initial tests undertaken at this time were based on the TET work of CNRS, and a similar test apparatus was constructed with theirs [17] [18] [19] taken as a model.
+This comprises a 2m long pipe with a loudspeaker driver unit at one end contained in a solid and sealed box acting as the cabinet for the driver unit The other end of the pipe attaches to a sample mounted in a clamp via a coupling box.
+This acts as a simple one-dimensional acoustic system for the required tests.

 Figure 4: Experimental setup, after [17] [18] [19]

-Three measurements are taken, the input to the loudspeaker, a pressure measurement at the centre of the pipe and the membrane displacement taken using a Micro-Epsilon optoNCDT 1420 laser displacement sensor.
-Together these are connected to a BMCM USB16 DAQ running NextView Software via a PC laptop.
-Raw data is imported into MATLAB for analysis.
+Three measurements taken were the input signal to the loudspeaker, the pressure at the centre of the pipe and the membrane displacement taken using a Micro-Epsilon optoNCDT 1420 laser displacement sensor.
+Together these are connected to a BMCM USB16 DAQ running BMCM’s NextView logging software via a PC laptop.
+Raw data was imported into MATLAB for analysis.

-The resonant frequency of the pipe itself was tested by using a polished ceramic tile as a rigid sample.
+The resonant frequency of the pipe itself was tested by using a polished ceramic tile as a rigid reflective sample.
 This showed a natural resonance of 84.5Hz.
 This test was repeated at several energy levels to confirm the linearity of the acoustic system in the absence of the nonlinear attachment.
 See